Res3t0-0/Nifty-100-Correlation/README.md

 # A Mini Project To Find Top 10 Most Correlated stocks in Nifty 100 Index
 Here I used the help of yfinance, pandas and matplotlib to help me find the top 10 pairs of stocks.

-## Note:
-* This project is only in its 1st phase
-* The next addon to this project is to use numpy to calculate the volitility, correlation matrix etc and find out whether it will have any performance advantage over pandas if it were to use broadcasting.
+I also compared the performance Difference in pandas and numpy while calculating the volatility matrix.
+In pandas i used the help of .rolling().std() whereas in numpy i used the help of broadcasting.

+### Why Broadcasting in NumPy?
+* Its a concept i recently learned and i was curious to know if it would be faster than pandas despite it taking more memory.

 # Correlation Matrix